rehierl/metalsmith-doctoc/readme.md

 ```

 In some cases, MDT needs to create it's own error in order to point out, with
-which options.plugins configuration or file it had a problem.
-As this this will
+which plugins configuration or file it had a problem.
+As this will hide the
-hide the error that triggered a problem, this initial error will be attached
+error that triggered a problem, the initial error object will be attached
 to the new error's object via a 'innerError' property.
-Check these properties if
+Check these if MDT's
-MDT's error messages lack the information you need to solve an issue.
+error messages lack the information you need to solve an issue.

 ## License